How to Play All Day in the Snow Without Freezing Your Ass Off

 Rock some cozy headwear

-Now I know it doesn’t make for the sexiest Instagram pics, but one major reason people feel cold outside is they don’t cover their heads and necks properly.
+Now I know it doesn’t make for the sexiest Instagram pics, but one major reason people can’t stay warm in snow is that they don’t cover their heads and necks properly.

 If your sport requires a helmet, find a thin fleece or wool layer to wear underneath.
 Then pull your jacket hood over your helmet for extra warmth.
 (Note: some jackets are especially designed for use with helmets.
-You don’t necessarily need one of those, but do take your helmet when you’re jacket shopping to make sure the hood fits comfortably.)
+Take your helmet along when you’re jacket shopping to make sure the hood fits comfortably.)

 Also, be sure to cover your neck with a gaiter, Buff, or balaclava.